Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 The concept is simple.
 The execution requires rigor.
 Here is the flow used by serious teams.

-Step 1: Location Selection
+Step 1: Location selection

 Most tests are won or lost here.
 If your test and control regions do not naturally behave the same way before the test, no model will rescue the results afterward.